Today, my dad reached down from heaven and said hello.

 She described him, black hair, glasses, named Bob and a really nice guy.
 She also said he was thin.
 I wouldn’t have characterized my dad as thin, but who knows.
 It sure sounded like my dad, but I wasn’t positive.
 She told me she caught the number #25 bus.
 I thought my dad had driven that route, but I couldn’t be sure.
 My mom confirmed it.
 Sure, he drove that bus.
 He’d driven lots of routes over the years.

 Today, I brought her a picture.
 She pointed at it.
 “That’s him, that’s him…”

-She told me, she’d get on the bus with her little kids and he used to flutter the doors a little bit and her kids got the biggest kick out of it.
+She said she’d get on the bus with her little kids and he used to flutter the doors a little bit and her kids got the biggest kick out of it.

-Then, she told me a story about a developmentally disabled kid that got on the bus.
+Then, she told me a story about a developmentally disabled kid.
 Two other kids, started picking on him.
 My dad stopped the bus and told the bullies, “That’s not allowed on my bus.”

 He proceeded to tell them, the bus wasn’t moving until they got off.
 Eventually, the kids took the hint.
 My trail walking buddy, said how much she admired him for that.

-I told my mom the story and she remembered it, even said it made the paper.
+I told my mom the story and she remembered it.
+She said it even made the paper.
 The kids told their parents and the school that a bus driver kicked them off the bus.
 They raised a stink, until everyone found out the rest of the story.